Hassanyare/Minor_Applied_Data_Science/machine-learning/machine_learning.md

 # Machnine Learning

-For practice i did a classification on the left and right movements part of the exercises (arm).
+For practice i did a classification on the left and right movements part of an exercises (limb).
 I used sklearn logistic regression as a model.
 For the complete code I wrote on this classification see this [link](https://github.com/Hassanyare/Minor_Applied_Data_Science/blob/master/src_machine-learning/left_right_clf.py)

 ## Data prepration

-To generate the data consisting of left and right arm data, we first filter the left and right arm movements using regex. see the code below.
+To generate the data consisting of left and right limb, I first filter the left and right limb movements using regex. see the code below.
 ``` Python
 def df_regex(self, pattern):
     # Left          r"._l_."